projg2/nattka/doc/usage.rst

 ``--stablereq`` limits it to stabilization requests.
 Additionally, ``--security`` option can be used to limit results to security bugs.

+Normally, NATTkA applies keywords only when the bug in question passed sanity-check.
+To disable this filter and process any bugs, pass ``--ignore-sanity-check``.

 process-bugs command
 ====================